-This means prioritising local distinctiveness in every element of change and growth and favouring sensitive development which enriches the landscape and enhances the character of the locality.
-As part of this effort, it is important to support the conservation of our natural and built environmental assets for future generations, strengthen the character of the green spaces and also resist inappropriate development.
+This will mean prioritising local distinctiveness in every element of change and growth and favouring sensitive development which enriches the landscape and enhances the character of the locality.
+As part of this effort, it will be important to support the conservation of our natural and built environmental assets for future generations, strengthen the character of the green spaces and also resist inappropriate development.